 Is It Vomiting or Regurgitation?

 What triggers your French Bulldog to throw up?
 Firstly, you need to grasp the difference between vomiting versus regurgitation.
-Whenever a Frenchie is regurgitating, the expelled substance usually consisting of uneaten food, water and mucus.
+The expelled substance usually consists of uneaten food, water, and mucus whenever a Frenchie regurgitates.

 It is often discharged in a cylinder shape because the regurgitated content is normally food or stuff in the esophagus.
 It appears to come out easily, without heaving or muscle contraction.
 It’s highly doubtful that there would be any indication either for you or your French Bulldog.

-You can notice your Frenchie retching and see food that is uneaten or undigested food, and including clear fluid if it comes from the stomach, or yellow or green liquid color if it comes from the small intestine.
+You can notice your Frenchie retching and see uneaten or undigested food, including clear fluid if it comes from the stomach or yellow or liquid green color if it comes from the small intestine.

-You may even have a little more notification that vomit is going to happen, such as slobbering, pacing back and forth, whining, or loud gurgling noises from your Frenchies abdomen
+You may even have a little more notification that vomit will happen, such as drooling, pacing back and forth, whining, or loud gurgling noises from your Frenchies abdomen.

 So Why Is My French Bulldog Throwing Up?

-While dogs vomit fairly regularly for many causes, stomach problems are one of the most frequent things for throwing up.
-In your French Bulldogs case this generally means eating something aggravating, such as grass, decayed or putrid food, paper, and bones.
+While dogs vomit fairly regularly for many causes, stomach problems are one of the most frequent throwing up.
+In your French Bulldogs’ case, this generally means eating something aggravating, such as grass, decayed or putrid food, paper, and bones.

 Stomach Problems That Can Cause Your French Bulldog To Vomit.